Skip to main content

 Certify DNS

-Certify DNS is used to answer DNS challenges when your domains normal DNS provider isn't supported for automation.
+Certify DNS is an optional service used to answer DNS challenges when your domains normal DNS provider isn't supported for automation.
+It can be used with any acme-dns compatible ACME client.
+The service requires a separately purchased Certify DNS license and is not bundled with Certify Certificate Manager.

-The service is a cloud hosted version of the acme-dns standard and uses CNAME delegation of acme challenge TXT records to a dedicated challenge response service.
+• The service is a cloud hosted version of the acme-dns protocol and uses CNAME delegation of acme challenge TXT records to a dedicated challenge response service.

 With Certify DNS, you create a special CNAME record in your domain DNS, instead of a TXT record.
 This CNAME record points to the Certify DNS cloud service and handles ACME challenge responses for your domain.

-• Purchase a Certify DNS license key under your https://certifytheweb.com profile (License Keys > Add a License Key).
+• Purchase a Certify DNS license key under your https://certifytheweb.com profile (License Keys > Add a License Key, choose Certify DNS).

 • In the app, Select Certify DNS as the DNS update method under Authorization.